hookdeck/index-all-the-things/tutorial/README.md

         return jsonify({"error": "No document found to add audio transcript"}), 404
 ```

-If no document is found for the given `replicate_process_id`, an error is logged, and a JSON response with an error message is returned.
+If no document is found for the given `id`, an error is logged, and a JSON response with an error message is returned.
 The `404` response will inform Hookdeck that although the request did not succeed, the request should not be retried.

 With the audio converted to text and stored, the data journey moves to generating embeddings via Replicate: